Pollen Microgels

 Pollen has unique geometrical structure with uniform size depending on plant species.
 Sporopollenin, that is a main component of outer layer of pollen, provides high chemical and mechanical strength.
 Based on literature, sporopollenin could have aliphatic-polyketide-derived polyvinyl alcohol units and 7-O-p-coumaroylated C16 aliphatic units, although the exact chemical and molecular structures are not fully understood yet.
 Pollen grains are known to be practically indestructible along with demonstrating excellent biocompatibility, and functionalized pollen particles have been used for environmental and biomedical applications(1-3).

 Controlled alkali-treatment transforms pollen into soft microgel particles that can be applied to various conventional material processes.
-Individual pollen microgel particles can be used as smart drug delivery systems, which are responsive to pH or ion strength changes.
+Individual pollen microgel particles can be used as smart drug carriers which are responsive to pH or ion strength changes.
 Due to the specific microtopography and abundant active functional groups (hydroxy or carboxy) of the alkali-treated pollen materials, sophisticated functions could be achieved by chemical modifications or incorporating other functional micro/nano-materials.

 -